-This article is organised into Section \ref{sec:materials} through Section \ref{sec:discuss}.
-Section \ref{sec:materials} focus on the model description, and statistical formulation of spatial and frequency-based error marginalisation process.
+This article is organised into Sections \ref{sec:materials}-- \ref{sec:discuss}.
+Section \ref{sec:materials} focuses on the model description, and statistical formulations of spatial and frequency-based error marginalisation process.
 Furthermore, the total variation inversion technique and the truncated singular value decomposition filtering are discussed in Section \ref{sec:inversion}.
-In Section \ref{sec:exp}, the experimental setup and signal configurations are highlighted, and the corresponding parameters related to the numerical implementation are documented appropriately.
-Section \ref{sec:results} includes the numerical results for the two dimensional analogue model and the discussions of these results are presented in Section \ref{sec:discuss}.
+In Section \ref{sec:exp}, the experimental setup and signal configurations are highlighted, and the corresponding parameters related to the numerical implementation are documented.
+Section \ref{sec:results} includes the numerical results for the two-dimensional analogue model and the discussion of these results is presented in Section \ref{sec:discuss}.